sjomik2000/Calendara/README.md

 writing Service layer and fully tested it.
 Finished writing Validation layer with mapping middleware and validation response failure and fully tested it.
 Finished writing repository layer for a temporary dictionary database.
 Configured launchSettings.json and Startup.cs to launch API for specified port.
++ 2025.04.19 - Fixed request JSON formatting for Coordinates by creating custom GeoCoordinate class with request and response templates.
+Tested all HTTP requests through Postman.
+Added database connection and initialization files.